Piedmont Airlines (1948–1989): Deregulation

 After deregulation in the late 1970s the airline grew rapidly and developed a hub at Charlotte/Douglas International Airport in Charlotte, North Carolina.
-Piedmont bought Empire Airlines, based in Utica, New York, in 1985 which brought Fokker F28 Fellowships into the fleet.
+Piedmont bought Empire Airlines, based in Utica, New York, in 1985 which brought more Fokker F28 Fellowships into the fleet.
 Passenger-miles for the merged airline in 1987 were almost nine times Piedmont's RPMs in 1977.

 Later hubs included Baltimore/Washington International Airport; James M. Cox Dayton International Airport in Dayton, Ohio; and Syracuse Hancock International Airport in Syracuse, New York.
-Nonstops from Charlotte to the west coast started in 1984 on Boeing 727-200s that were Piedmont's first jets with a first-class section.
+Non-stop flights from Charlotte to the West Coast began in 1984 on Boeing 727-200s.
+These were Piedmont's first jets with a first-class section.
 New Boeing 767-200ERs (ER for "Extended Range"), the airline's only wide-body jet, flew nonstop Charlotte to London Gatwick Airport beginning in 1987.
 The 767 also flew nonstop Charlotte-Los Angeles.
 Shortly before it was acquired by USAir, Piedmont was the first airline to announce fleet-wide adoption of the Traffic Collision Avoidance System (TCAS).